transitland/transitland-datastore/doc/route_stop_pattern.md

     3. For the first half of the split, project the segments back into spherical coordinates to calculate their lengths.
 Sum these lengths and add that sum to the total distance counter.
 Store the current stop's distance as the updated total distance counter.
     4. The second half of the split is now the evaluation line geometry.
 Repeat step 3 (stop pattern iteration) with this evaluation line and with the next stop in the stop pattern.

-  The algorithm should never run out of evaluation line to split, since we add the last stop if it is found past the last endpoint of the line.
+  The algorithm should never run out of evaluation line to split, since we add the last stop point to the line geometry if it is found after the line geometry.
 If there is a complication in the split computation, this should indicate an outlier stop, the result is logged, and that stop receives a distance value equal to the previous stop.

 ## Query parameters